-Inventory Graph
+Inventory graph

-Fix also knows how resources relate to each other.
+Fix Security also knows how resources relate to each other.
 For example, a compute instance might have a volume and is attached to a network interface.
 The same compute instance might be the target of a load balancer, which is inside a security group, which itself is inside a VPC.
 All of these relationships are encoded as edges in the graph.

-The superpower of Fix is the ability to provide a complete picture of your cloud assets and how they relate to each other.
+The superpower of Fix Security is the ability to provide a complete picture of your cloud assets and how they relate to each other.

-Graph Nodes
+Graph nodes

 Each collected resource is a node in the asset inventory graph.